tytydraco/yessleep/out/My_father_discovered_the_exact_date_of_the_worlds_end.md

 “And how do you know it’s the date of the end of the world?” one of my brothers questioned.

-"Because the signal was undeniable—He is coming!
+"Because the message was undeniable—He is coming!
 And the Bible clearly states that the end will begin when..."

 "Dad, come on, not now," I cut him off, sighing.
 "I have something to do tonight.
 I can’t just stay here based on this crazy theory of yours."